firebasebyhacknerd/Teambuilderz-app/README.md

 npm start --prefix backend
 ```

-You should see logs such as “Connected to PostgreSQL!” and “Database tables already exist.
-Skipping initialization.”
+You should see logs such as â€œConnected to PostgreSQL!â€ and â€œDatabase tables already exist.
+Skipping initialization.â€

 ### 5. Running the Stack